CarlMungazi/sourcecodeadventures/_posts/2017-07-26-mithril-recommends.md

 }
 ```

 - **When using `m.route`, improve the user's navigation experience by taking advantange of the [`history.pushState`](https://developer.mozilla.org/en-US/docs/Web/API/History_API) API to 'remember' the state of things such as large forms.
 If the user nagivates away for whatever reason, the form is filled in when they return to that page.
-Example in the mithril docs can be found [here](https://mithril.js.org/route.html#history-state) and below.**
+Example in the Mithril docs can be found [here](https://mithril.js.org/route.html#history-state) and below.**

 ```javascript
 var state = {